milesmcc/analytica/README.md

 # Analytica

-A blog for data, computing, and the myriad ways we can use them together to understand our world better.
+A blog about data, computing, and using those to better understand our world.